HomePricing & costs › Leadership & Team

 What does it actually cost to leave a multicultural team unmanaged?

-A multicultural team without a protocol loses between 18% and 27% of its annual productive potential — that is what Diego F. Parra and Masterestaurant have measured across more than 40 operations between 2020 and 2026.
+An unmanaged multicultural team loses between 18% and 27% of its annual productive potential.
+That's what Masterestaurant and I have measured across more than 40 operations between 2020 and 2026.

 What does the Masterestaurant multicultural method include, and what does implementation cost?